 History of the white squirrel in North Carolina.

-Apparently, Brevard’s white squirrels originated from a carnival animal truck.
+As the story goes, Brevard’s white squirrels originated from a carnival animal truck.
 According to Brevard resident Mrs. W.E.
 Mull, a pair of white squirrels was given to her brother-in-law, H.H.
 Mull, by Mr. Black of Madison, Florida, in 1949.
 A carnival truck had overturned near Black’s home and the squirrels were caught by Mr. Black when he observed them playing in his pecan grove.

 Mull gave the critters to his niece, Barbara, who unsuccessfully tried to breed them.
 In 1951 she married and left home.
 Eventually, one of the white squirrels escaped and Mr. Mull soon let the other one go.
 Before long, the squirrels began breeding in the wild and appeared in several areas of town.